blaenk/site/content/notes/algorithms.md

 The construction of the NFA is accomplished similar to how Djikstra's [shunting-yard algorithm](http://en.wikipedia.org/wiki/Shunting-yard_algorithm) works for evaluating mathematical expressions in infix notation by using two stacks: one for operators and another for values.

-In this context, a stack is maintained for the operators and a digraph the size of the length of the pattern plus one (to account for the accept state) is maintained to represent the NFA's $\epsilon$-transitions. _Concatenation_ is already handled implicitly by nature of how the pattern is stored.
+In this context, a stack is maintained for the operators and a digraph the size of the length of the pattern plus one (to account for the accept state) is maintained to represent the NFA's `$\epsilon$`-transitions. _Concatenation_ is already handled implicitly by nature of how the pattern is stored.

 ``` java
 Digraph NFA(String regex) {